JakeGob/JakeGob/README.md

 ## About

-I'm a software engineering student who likes building things that actually work.
+I'm a computer science student who likes building things that actually work.
 Full-stack web apps, real-time systems, whatever the problem calls for.
 Currently working at Daktronics doing Salesforce feature development and C# code.
 I also run a home lab for fun and to keep my networking knowledge from going stale.

 I'm comfortable across the stack and enjoy the full cycle: building, testing, and figuring out what broke.